 What Affects Gibraltar Property Prices

-With approximately 34,000 residents in 6.8 square kilometres, Gibraltar is one of the most densely populated territories in the world.
+2. Population density.
+Around 34,000 residents in that area makes Gibraltar one of the most densely populated territories in the world.
+Demand consistently outstrips supply in most price brackets.

-iGaming companies, financial services firms, and insurance businesses need to house relocated employees.
-Corporate tenants underpin both rental yields and purchase demand.
+4. Corporate demand. iGaming companies, financial services firms, and insurance businesses need to house relocated staff.
+That corporate tenant base underpins rental yields and purchase appetite regardless of broader market sentiment.

+5. Currency.
 Gibraltar uses the pound sterling.
-UK buyers face no currency risk, while euro-denominated buyers are exposed to GBP/EUR fluctuations.
+UK buyers face zero currency risk.
+Euro-denominated buyers are exposed to GBP/EUR fluctuations.

-Upward pressure: Removal of the border fence makes Gibraltar more accessible, boosting tourism and business.
-The new customs union creates a single labour market with La Linea and the Campo de Gibraltar.
+Upward pressure: Removal of hard border controls would make Gibraltar more accessible, boosting tourism, business activity, and the shared labour market with La Linea and the wider Campo de Gibraltar.

 FAQ